FAQ

 Hearing aids and hearing loss are a widely misunderstood topic.
 We want to help you understand the difference between some myths and facts about your hearing health.

-Tips for Patients Who Wear Hearing Aids
+Tips for Hearing Aid Wearers

 - At the end of each day, gently clean your hearing aid by taking a soft tissue and wiping off any excess wax or residue build up from the day’s wear.